Green left

 The term green left refers primarily to a political affiliation that combines elements of green politics and left-wing politics in countries where the term is used.
 It is primarily a social justice and human rights oriented ideology, with an expansion in focus to the rights of other species.
-It is often used in contrast with center-left green parties, that attempt to reconcile their environmental goals with a capitalistic framework, and, rarely, center-right green parties (like the Latvian Green Party and Ecologist Green Party of Mexico), that hold anti-feminist views.
+It is often used in contrast with centre-left green parties, that attempt to reconcile their environmental goals with a capitalistic framework, and, rarely, center-right green parties (like the Latvian Green Party and Ecologist Green Party of Mexico), that hold anti-feminist views.

 Examples of "green left" parties include GroenLinks in the Netherlands, the Green Party of the United States, the Left-Green Movement in Iceland, and the Green Party of Aotearoa New Zealand.

-The name "Green Left" is also used by a variety of organisations which espouse socialist or Marxist principles, but with a greater emphasis on environmental preservation than previous iterations of socialism and communism.
+The name "Green Left" is also used by a variety of organisations which espouse socialist or Marxist principles, but with a greater emphasis on environmental preservation.

 Politics

 Europe

-In Europe, the green left arose partly out of the declining Eurocommunist tendency that has been mostly associated with various communist parties in the continent.
-As a result, many former communist parties and remnants of communist parties were either reestablished or fused into existing green parties.

-Far-left political parties or joint electoral lists have been formed over the years, most often between Marxist and radical greens.
+Green left political parties or joint electoral lists have been formed in some countries, most often between Marxist and radical greens.
 In the Netherlands, the GroenLinks party was formed in 1989 by a merger of a communist, pacifist, left-wing Christian and green parties.
 In December 2007, an Italian electoral coalition of the radical left was formed known as The Left – The Rainbow, comprising Federation of the Greens, two communist parties and a small democratic socialist party.

 Elsewhere

-The green left has also been prominent in the green politics outside of Europe, especially in the United States, Australia and New Zealand.
+The green left has also been present in green politics outside of Europe, especially in the United States, Australia and New Zealand.